Alvarezsauria/Bird_distribution_Spain/README.md

 ## <span style="color:green"> Context and objective </span>

-***Birds are a miracle because they prove to us there is a finer, simpler state of being which we may strive to attain*** *Douglas Coupland*
+***Birds are a miracle because they prove to us there is a finer, simpler state of being which we may strive to attain***

-Can you imagine life without birds?
+*Douglas Coupland*

-They play a vital role in controlling pests and acting as pollinators.
-In addition, birds are important to humans in many ways, such as serving as a source of food and providing fertilizer in agricultural settings.
+They play a vital role in controlling pests, pollinating plants, spreading seeds, oxigenating the air and tranforming pollutants into nutrients.

 They are not just creatures that beautify our planet but they also contribute to the balance and the operation of our ecosystem.

 **As humans, we are responsible for their endangerment and preservation.**